Survey 2 is NOW closed

 Maybe you think we need to know more about preventing people becoming overweight?

-We are interested in any question related to body weight and health, this might include the effect of genes, metabolism, emotions or the influence of the kind of society we live in.
-This survey is not intended to cover research specific to the prevention or treatment of clinical eating disorders such as bulimia or anorexia nervosa.
+We were interested in any question related to body weight and health, such as the effect of genes, metabolism, emotions or the influence of the kind of society we live in.

 Responses to survey 1